xbid-ai/xbid-ai/README.md

 The system is built on three core layers, each designed for modularity and extensibility:

 * **Data Layer** — Ingests, normalizes and distills onchain and external data through pluggable adapters.
-Built for extension, this layer draws on market flow metrics, sentiment analysis, exchange inflow/outflow patterns, and internal telemetry from the feedback adapter such as portfolio performance and HHI concentration (see [Live Data Sources](#live-data-sources)).
+Built for extension, this layer draws on sources like market flow metrics, sentiment analysis, exchange inflow/outflow patterns, and internal telemetry from the feedback adapter such as portfolio performance and HHI concentration (see [Live Data Sources](#live-data-sources)).
-* **Strategy & Decision Engine** — Agents implement a persona-driven, LLM-based inference system that transforms candidate trading signals into actions.
+* **Strategy & Decision Engine** — Agents implement a persona-driven, LLM-based inference system that transforms candidate signals into actions.
 Built on abstract interfaces for seamless strategy development.
 In production, xbid.ai applies mechanisms such as delta hedging via AMMs (see [`delta-neutral.js`](server/pipeline/agents/default/strategies/signals/delta-neutral.js)), collateral rebalancing, and recursive leverage loops tuned to opportunity cost.
 * **Reinforcement Layer** — Captures structured user input to refine future decisions through gamified feedback loops.
 Participation in the `ai lab` is open, with every voice weighted, recorded, and verified onchain via smart contracts.

 > Note: The Data Layer powers the `ai signal` API on our live platform — trading signals enriched with statistical context such as time-weighted averages, logarithmic returns, and trend slopes.